radcamp/radcamp.github.io/IBS2019/02_ipyrad_partI_CLI.md

 > **Exercise for the reader:** Can you find and verify the overhang sequence in the simulated data?
 Hint: It's not right at the beginning of the sequence, which is where you might expect it to be....
 It's always a good idea to look at your data to check for the cut site.
-Your first sign of a messy dataset is lots of *off target reads*, basically stuff that got sequenced that you weren't targetting.
+Your first sign of a messy dataset is lots of *off target reads*, basically stuff that got sequenced that isn't associated with a restriction enzyme cutsite.

 Each read is composed of four lines.
 The first is the name of the read (its location on the plate).
 The second line contains the sequence data.
 The